MarsBase7/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 2. Exploratory visualization of the dataset.

 The German traffic signs data set has mapping relations between images and labels.
-Here is the image (with label index No.2) from the training data, and it's label is `Speed limit (50km/h)`.
+Here is a image (with label index No.2) from the training data, and it's label is `Speed limit (50km/h)`.

 ![alt text][image2]

-The data set has 43 unique classes, but the amount of each class is not even.
+As we know, the data set has 43 unique classes, but the amount of each class is not even.
 The bar chart below shows how the data labels distributed.

 ![alt text][image3]